HOTELS AMOY Hotel Singapore - Check In Through a 200-Year-Old Temple

 The Fuk Tak Chi Temple was built between 1820 and 1824 by Cantonese and Hakka immigrants, rebuilt with bricks in 1825, and dedicated to Tua Pek Kong.
 It functioned as both a shrine and a community association for the growing Chinese population.
 By 1995, the Urban Redevelopment Authority awarded it to Far East Organisation for conservation.
 In 1998, it became a museum housing over 200 artifacts depicting the lives of early Chinese migrants.

 In 2000, it became part of the Far East Square development.
 When AMOY Hotel opened, the museum became its entrance.
-You approach what looks like an ornate temple facade set among shophouses, step inside past the artifacts adorning the walls, and walk through glass doors into the hotel proper.
+You approach what looks like an ornate temple facade set among shophouses, step inside past the artifacts adorning the walls, and walk into the hotel proper.
 Time stands still for a moment before the air conditioning hits you.

 Lobby and Check-In